Robust Quantum Control for Bragg Pulse Design in Atom Interferometry: Quantum Optimal Control

 \subsection{Control Attenuation to Minimal Energy}

 A control of minimum energy is usually synthesized by introducing penalty terms to the objective function in Eq. \eqref{eq:QP_error}.
-Because this approach could lead to competition between control energy and terminal state fidelity, we resolve this trade-off by formulating a minimum energy control algorithm that is applied in stages to first maximize terminal state fidelity by way of problem \eqref{eq:QP_error} and then minimize control energy while achieving the same fidelity.
-For the latter, the control pulse is gradually adjusted with subsequent iterations of the quadratic program \cite{vu2023iterative}
+The energy refers to the $L_2$-norm of the control magnitude, and is sometimes referred to as the fluence in the quantum control literature. the sometimes referred to as Because this approach could lead to competition between control energy and terminal state fidelity, we resolve this trade-off by formulating a minimum energy control algorithm that is applied in stages to first maximize terminal state fidelity by way of problem \eqref{eq:QP_error} and then minimize control energy while achieving the same fidelity.
+For the latter, the control pulse is gradually adjusted by solving for the variation $\delta u$ by subsequent iterations of the quadratic program \cite{vu2023iterative}

 where $\mu$ serves the same purpose as $\lambda$ does in the formulation in Eq. \eqref{eq:QP_error}.
+The iteration terminates when $\delta u \equiv 0$ minimizes problem \eqref{eq:QP_energy}, and the control $u$ of minimum energy $\|u\|^2$ is reached.
 Using Eq. \eqref{eq:linear_transition}, the equality constraint $PJ\delta u=0$ ensures that the terminal state fidelity achieved by solving the robust optimal state transfer formulation in Eq. \eqref{eq:QP_error} is preserved as the minimum energy algorithm to solve the formulation in Eq. \eqref{eq:QP_energy} progresses through its iterations.
 In this way, fidelity is not affected by minimizing control energy.
 The matrix $P$ represents a projection onto the space orthogonal to the target state to provide the minimum energy algorithm with flexibility to alter the phase of the target state for fixed magnitude in probability.
 Although the robust state transfer and minimum energy algorithms are presented individually, we note that they may be integrated into one algorithm that solves both quadratic programs \eqref{eq:QP_error} and \eqref{eq:QP_energy} in succession with each iteration.
 Another approach is to alternate between formulations \eqref{eq:QP_error} and \eqref{eq:QP_energy} and apply an adaptive number of iterations before switching.
 Such algorithmic extensions are beyond the scope of this study.
 For the interested reader, the code used to implement our algorithm for this study is available in open source \cite{baker2025beast}.